Canon 1D X vs Sony A7R II

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X and the Sony A7R II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.